-• Have your yard tested to determine the fertility level of your soil before using fertilizers or pesticides.
+Have your yard tested to determine the fertility level of your soil before using fertilizers or pesticides.
 This way you will know exactly what your lawn's needs are.

-- Check the weather and don't fertilize within 48 hours before rain or the fertilizer may be washed away. - Leave grass clippings on your lawn.
+- Make sure you know the size of your yard and only use the recommended dose.
+Pesticides are very potent and a little goes a long way. - Check the weather and don't fertilize within 48 hours before rain or the fertilizer may be washed away. - Leave grass clippings on your lawn.
 The grass clippings will provide nutrients to your lawn and help hold in moisture so less watering is necessary. - Mow to a height of 3 inches or more.
 Cutting the grass very short stresses it and makes it more susceptible to disease.
 Letting the grass grow longer chokes out the weeds.